IF Statement

 Introduction

-This section introduces the syntax of the IF statement, one of the control statements in Wave.
-The IF statement is a control statement in programming that evaluates a condition and executes a specific code if the condition is true.
-This allows you to control the flow of a program based on conditions, enabling the creation of flexible and logical code.
+This section explains the syntax and usage of the IF statement, one of the control statements provided in the Wave language.
+The IF statement is a basic control structure that evaluates a condition and executes a certain block of code only if the condition is true.

 Basic Structure

-The IF statement evaluates a specific condition and executes the specified code block only if that condition is true.
-The basic structure of the IF statement in Wave is as follows:
+The basic structure of the IF statement in Wave is as follows.

 if (condition) {